rtaket/sarif-sdk/samples/HelloWorldSkim/readme.md

 ﻿# HelloWorldSkim Sample
-The HelloWorldSkim sample verifies if text file contain the word 'helloworld'.
+The HelloWorldSkim sample verifies if exe/dll files define a valid file version.
 It demonstrates how to consume the SARIF driver SDK to create an analysis tool which outputs results in the SARIF file format.

 ## Files